mttgll/ALE/README.md

 ### ALE only parses ACT logs.
 It does not create logs.

-### ACT must be running in order for ACT logs to be created and recorded.
+### ACT must be running in order for ACT logs to be created and recorded by ACT.

 ## Usage